 The strength of the African sun is powerful.
 It is essential that you pack a wide-brimmed hat to shade your face and the back of your neck.
 Neutral colours such as this wide-brimmed hat work well and generally tend to work well with multiple safari outfits.

 While out in the African bush, wear a sunscreen with a high SPF between 30 and 50 to protect your skin from the harsh sun rays.
+We love this sunscreen from Neutrogena, which has an SPF of 70.
 The lodges will more than likely have sunscreen available for guests, but it’s best to bring your own to use at your convenience.

 If you have sensitive skin, we suggest using a zinc oxide sunblock.